secretninjaman/meteor-accounts-stripe-connect/README.md

 A package for Stripe Connect, with a particular bias towards marketplaces.

-This is an update to @khamoud's most excellent [meteor-stripe-connect package](https://github.com/khamoud/meteor-accounts-stripe)
+This is an update to @khamoud's most excellent [meteor-stripe-connect package](https://github.com/khamoud/meteor-accounts-stripe).
+Unlike the original package, this package assumes you are NOT using accounts-ui.

 * * *
 ## Usage